EveeGomes/OOP244-NAA-ZAA-NFF-Notes/README.md

 https://www.youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC

-## 144/100 Review Session  for 244/200 Students
+## 144/100 Review Session  for 244/200 Students  (lunch break)
-The review session on IPC144/BTP100 will be will continue at 12:55, we are on a lunch break! <br />
+The review session on IPC144/BTP100 will continue at 12:55, we are on a lunch break! <br />
 This session will be open to all the students who needed to review the 144/100 concepts before starting 244/200 subjects.<br />

 Use a microphone (NO LISTEN ONLY), use your real name (the one on your student card) and click [HERE]() to join the session.